ryanclove/CS352/Projects/Project 3/Project 3 Submitted files/README.txt

-0. Antonio Ignarra aji44 and Ryan Coslove rmc326
+0. me and my partner

 1. We created two sockets, one to each TS.
 There was a timeout designated for each socket in the event a server went down.